-The district's multi-hazard response plans for taking actions in the following emergencies are included in the Building Level School Emergency Response Plan.
+The district's multi-hazard response plans for taking actions in the following emergencies are included in the Building Level Emergency Response Plan.
+In the event of an emergency the Chief Emergency Officer or designee will notify all educational agencies, staff, students, parents/guardians within their district any pertinent information.
 They are as follows: